bharadwajrembar/PollyOps/README.md

-# PollyOps
+# VOps

-This is a Community Project to leverage Amazon Polly to help people.
+This is a Community Project to leverage Amazon Polly and Lex to help people.